AntSmith60/code-as-story/expo.md

 - PROSE - story woven around code sections
 - FLAW - An exception or sentinel

+_(1, 0)continuum_:lexicographics.dataclasses: allows us to create named structures for attestations, and lexemes

+_(6, 0)continuum_:lexicographics.enum: allows us to create the ExpoTags (Enum) list

+_(1, 0)continuum_:lexicographer.json: allows us to format and export our linguistic set as JSON

 ## KEY BEHAVIOURS

-_(177, 4)behaviour_:lexicographics.LEXICOGRAPHER.extract: Sifts through the entries for TEXTs to generate the semantics which are combined to lexicals to ppprovide our lexemes
+_(140, 4)behaviour_:lexicographer.LEXICOGRAPHER.extract: Sifts through the entries for TEXTs to generate the semantics which are combined to lexicals to ppprovide our lexemes

  On the extraction of meaning...